| || |

 About Our Program

-The 1987 amendments to the Clean Water Act (CWA) added Section 402(p), which requires the U.S. Environmental Protection Agency (EPA) to develop a comprehensive phased program to regulate storm water quality discharges under the National Pollutant Discharge Elimination System (NPDES) program.
-In November of 1990, Phase I of the NPDES program was issued addressing storm water discharges from separate municipal storm sewer systems (MS4s) serving populations over 100,000 and industrial activities including discharges from construction activities disturbing five acres or more.
+The 1987 amendments to the Clean Water Act (CWA) added Section 402(p), which required the U.S. Environmental Protection Agency (EPA) to develop a comprehensive phased program to regulate storm water discharges under the National Pollutant Discharge Elimination System (NPDES).
+In November of 1990, Phase I of the NPDES program was implemented to address storm water discharges from municipal separate storm sewer systems (MS4s) serving populations over 100,000 and industrial facilities including discharges from construction sites.

-- Public Education - inform the public, businesses and industry about stormwater, the impacts of stormwater pollution on local waterways
+- Education Outreach Program - inform the public, businesses, industry and city staff about stormwater, the impacts of stormwater pollution on local waterways.

-- Public Involvement - provide the community with opportunities to get involved in the stormwater program
+- Public Involvement and Participation Program - provide the community with opportunities to get involved and participate in the stormwater program.

-- Construction Stormwater Runoff - reduce pollutants in stormwater runoff and eliminate non-stormwater discharges from construction activities
+- Construction Site Stormwater Runoff Control Program - reduce pollutants in stormwater runoff and eliminate non-stormwater discharges from construction activities.

-- New Development and Redevelopment - lessen the long-term impacts of stormwater discharges from urban development and redevelopment
+- Post Construction Stormwater Management Program - lessen the long-term impacts of stormwater discharges from urban development and redevelopment.

-Under the General Permit requirements of 2003, Roseville’s submitted a Stormwater Management Plan (SWMP) to the State’s Central Valley Regional Water Quality Control Board (Region 5) on March 3, 2003 for their review and comment.
-Regional Board staff made comment to the SWMP.
-Those comments were incorporated and the revised SWMP was submitted for their approval.
+Under the General Permit requirements of 2003, Roseville’s submitted a Stormwater Management Plan (SWMP) to the State’s Central Valley Regional Water Quality Control Board (Region 5) for approval.
 To comply federally adjudicated mandates, the SWMP was posted for thirty days on the State Water Resources Control Board’s website to receive public comment.
 No public comments were received during the review period and the City was granted permit coverage on July 2004.
 This SWMP remained in effect until July 2013.

 The City is now held to the provisions for the new General Permit as listed in the Guidance Document submitted to the State Board on July 2004.
 Each permit reporting period is based on the fiscal year (July 1 - June 30), with a total permit term of five years.
-Each best management practice (BMP) is assigned an implementation year and full implementation of the SWMP will not be achieved until 2009.
-The City is required to submit an annual report delineating its progress for each BMP.
+Each BMP is assigned an implementation year and full implementation of the permit will be achieved in 2018.
+The City is required to submit an annual report delineating our progress for each year.
 Click the links below to view each annual report for years 2004 - 2012.
 Future reports may be viewed on the SMARTS website.